What to know about the loan servicer at the center of the Supreme Court student debt fight

 MOHELA has not put out any public statements for or against the case Republicans are arguing on its behalf, but internal emails obtained by Student Borrower Protection Center showed some employees were completely taken aback finding out they become the main focal point of canceling student loan forgiveness.

 “MOHELA isn’t technically a part of that lawsuit, the Missouri AG is suing on their behalf.
-However, it’s all about the FFEL stuff, and since they changed the rules, that lawsuit should be ruled as lacking standing,” read one email from an employee, whose name was partially redacted.
+However, it’s all about the [Federal Family Education Loan] stuff, and since they changed the rules, that lawsuit should be ruled as lacking standing,” read one email from an employee, whose name was partially redacted.